amrendra9948/Dynamic-University-Website/README.md

-It is a dynamic webite which is developed by use of html,css,javascripy and php# Dynamic-University-Website
+It is a dynamic webite which is developed by use of html,css,javascript and php- Dynamic-University-Website